 - Using REST endpoints

 Using the CLI Script

 One of the most common ways to start and stop TORO Integrate is by executing the CLI script that we have provided.
-You can also pass arguments to the following scripts that can specify how you start TORO Integrate.
+You can also pass arguments to the following scripts to specify how you want to start TORO Integrate.